Therapists in Utah

 Trauma and PTSD

-I am a Licensed Mental Health Counselor (LMHC) with a Master’s Degree in Clinical and Counseling Health Psychology and 20 years of experience supporting individuals through anxiety, depression, trauma, and major life stressors.
+I am a Licensed Mental Health Counselor (LMHC), with a Master’s Degree in Clinical and Counseling Health Psychology, with 20 years of experience supporting individuals through anxiety, depression, trauma, and major life stressors.
 I blend evidence-based approaches, including CBT, EMDR, DBT, mindfulness, and trauma-informed care to meet your unique needs.
 My goal is to offer a safe, nonjudgmental space where you feel heard and empowered.
 Whether you are working through past wounds or present-day challenges, I’m here to help you build resilience, deepen emotional insight, and make lasting, meaningful changes in your life.

 VirtualAvailable